In photos: Civil rights icon John Lewis honored with ceremonies across Alabama

 "The Boy from Troy" service for the late Rep. John Lewis July 25 in Troy, Alabama.
 Ceremonies are planned for the next six days honoring the life of civil rights icon.
 Photo: Michael M. Santiago/Getty Images

-The life of the late Rep. John Lewis (D-Ga.) is being celebrated in a series of ceremonies this week across Alabama, the state in which he was born.
+The life of the late Rep. John Lewis (D-Ga.) is being celebrated in a series of memorials this weekend across Alabama, the state in which he was born.

 Go deeper: